FIRST EDITION: OCTOBER 2025

 MASTER'S THESIS

-During the second year, you will develop a Master's Thesis in collaboration with leading companies, laboratories, or technological centers at a national or international level.
-This project allows you to apply your competencies in a professional context and explore areas such as:
+During the second year, you will develop a Master's Thesis in leading companies, laboratories, or technology centers, both nationally and internationally.
+This project will allow you to apply the skills and knowledge acquired throughout the program in a real professional context.

 - Development of innovative fermented foods.